Looking for something? Search Here »

 5. Think about business structure.

 Will you be a sole trader? (this means you can lose everything if the business fails) Will you be a Pty Ltd Company?
 This means increased regulation.
 If you need help with structure, talk to an accountant before you register your company.
+Getting it “right” at the beginning can make a HUGE difference later!
 There is an easy to follow analysis of the different company structure by CLICKING HERE

 Make sure you go to the right margin in this section and click on each of the structures to learn about it.
 For example, sole trader might be the simplest form of business structure, but you can lose your house if someone really wants to sue you!
 While there is more paperwork, if you own assets (eg your home) a Pty Ltd structure might be a whole lot safer.
 If you are setting up a not-for-profit, while “Inc” might sound attractive from a business point of view, a “Ltd” company actually gives you a lot more flexiblity.
 Think about how your business will grow, NOT about the set up now!